 For the first time, the Squamish Lil’wat Cultural Centre will host a feature artist exhibition in our temporary gallery space.
-Sqātsza7 Tmicw – Father Land, will run from April 8 to September 30, 2020, and will display a collection of art pieces that showcase the multi-disciplinary genres of Ed Archie NoiseCat that include limited edition print, woodcarving, metalwork glasswork and handcrafted jewellery.
+Sqātsza7 Tmicw – Father Land, displaying a collection of art pieces that showcase the multi-disciplinary genres of Ed Archie NoiseCat that include limited edition print, woodcarving, metalwork glasswork and handcrafted jewellery.

 After a lifetime of living and practicing art in the United States, the SLCC is proud to welcome Lil’wat artist Ed Archie NoiseCat back to his father’s traditional territory.